pborenstein/esther.lol/src/esther.md

 The king made a big feast, called Esther's Feast, for all his ministers and servants.
 He declared a tax break for the provinces, and gave royal gifts, which were paid for by reducing social services.

 Also, Mordechai was
-appointed to sit with the ministers at the King's Gate,
+appointed to sit with the ministers at the King's Gate.

 Still, Esther did not reveal her nationality or race as Mordechai had ordered her.
 Esther obeyed the words of Mordechai, her uncle or cousin, just as she did when he was